EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 # nodeos started in background.
 Check the TCP ports with
 # "netstat -an | grep LISTEN" and wait till nodeos starts listening
 # on configured ports.
-When it is so, execure "kill %1" to stop the
+When it is so, execute "kill %1" to stop the
 # background job.

-# ## start from snapshot ##
+# ## start from a snapshot ##

 cd /var/local
 wget https://pub.store.eosnation.io/telos-snapshots/snapshot-2022-11-29-23-telos-v4-0249634428.bin.zst
 zstd -d snapshot-2022-11-29-23-telos-v4-0249634428.bin.zst

-# start nodeos from the snapthot.
+# start nodeos from the snapshot.
 See the instructions about netstat above.

 /usr/bin/nodeos --data-dir /srv/telos/data --config-dir /srv/telos/etc --disable-replay-opts \
  --snapshot=snapshot-2022-11-29-23-telos-v4-0249634428.bin

-# once the TCP ports are visible in netstat output, stop the background p[rocess with "kill %1"
+# once the TCP ports are visible in netstat output, stop the background process with "kill %1"

 # ## systemd service ##